The Vise (1955 TV series)

-The Vise (later known as Saber of London, also known as Mark Saber) is an American detective drama that was broadcast on ABC (1955-1957) and then moved to NBC (1957-1960).
+The Vise (later known as Saber of London, also known as Mark Saber) is a British detective TV drama series starring Donald Gray as Mark Saber.
+It was produced by the Danzigers and broadcast on ABC (1955–1957) and then moved to NBC (1957–1960).
 The series is a reboot of the ABC Mystery Theater radio and television series.
-It was produced by the Danzigers and starred Donald Gray as Mark Saber.
 It mostly ran during prime time in the late 1950s.

 Background

 ABC had originally broadcast a radio series called ABC Mystery Theater alongside a television series of the same name from 1951 to 1954.
 In the TV series, Mark Saber was portrayed by Tom Conway and his assistant Tim Maloney was portrayed by James Burke.
 Saber was a British detective working in an American homicide department.

 In the meantime in 1954, the Danzigers were developing a mystery anthology series called The Vise.
 It was hosted by Australian actor Ron Randell and was broadcast on various ITV channels in the UK, as well as syndicated episodes of The Pendulum in the US; The Crooked Path on ITV, and Tension on ITV.